paliydmn/dd_resi_dvb_t/README.md

 - Ensure that your virtual environment is activated before running any Python commands.
 - If you make changes to the project, commit and push them as necessary.

+---

+## Licensing and Copyright

+This project uses FFmpeg, a free software project that is licensed under the GNU Lesser General Public License (LGPL) version 2.1 or later, and the GNU General Public License (GPL) version 2 or later.
+For more information, refer to the FFmpeg licensing documentation and the licenses included with the FFmpeg source code.

+### FFmpeg Licensing

+FFmpeg is licensed under the following licenses:
+- **LGPL v2.1**: The LGPL license applies to the FFmpeg libraries.
+You can find the full text of the LGPL license [here](https://www.gnu.org/licenses/lgpl-2.1.html).
+- **GPL v2**: The GPL license applies to FFmpeg components.
+You can find the full text of the GPL license [here](https://www.gnu.org/licenses/gpl-2.0.html).

+FFmpeg is a registered trademark of the FFmpeg project.

+### Acknowledgments

+We acknowledge and thank the FFmpeg project for providing this powerful multimedia framework.

+---